ahakki/project-euler-solutions/README.md

 # Project Euler Solver
-#### An incomplete non-working Project
+#### An incomplete Project

-Hello People, this doesn't work.
-It is a useless attempt
+I started solving some Project Euler Problems.
+I might add some more once I get around to it.